Facial paralysis can result from trauma, infection, congenital, metabolic, neoplastic, toxic, iatrogenic, or idiopathic etiologies.

 The maximum House-Brackmann score is 8; in this instance, a facial paralysis patient’s eyebrow and mouth move 1 cm.
 All House-Brackmann classification scores are made based on eyebrow and mouth movement on the non-paralyzed side of a patient’s face.

-Is the House-Brackmann Scale Accurate?
+Is the House-Brackmann Grading System for Facial Palsy Accurate?

 Some research indicates the House-Brackmann scale provides accurate measurements of the severity of a facial paralysis patient’s symptoms.
 However, it is important to note that the House-Brackmann classification offers only six grades.
 The House-Brackmann grading system also does not include a specific evaluation of synkinesis, and it does not allow physiotherapists to identify minor improvements in a facial paralysis patient’s symptoms during treatment.

-The Bottom Line on the House-Brackmann Scale
+The Bottom Line on the House-Brackmann Scale for Bell’s Palsy

 NERVE INJURY